 Contact hours: 46 hours (lectures, tutorials, activities).
 The course will be delivered Monday - Friday over the 3 weeks.

-Week 1: Budgeting and expenditure management in the public sector
+- Financial planning and budgeting in the public sector

 - The structure and the execution of the budget